 You cannot alter the characteristics of a bts index after you create it.
-Instead, you must drop the index and re-create it.
+Instead, you must drop the index and re-create it with the desired characteristics.

-When you create a bts index, you specify the operator class defined for the data type of the column that is indexed.
+When you create a bts index, you specify the operator class defined for the data type of the column being indexed.
 An operator class is a set of functions that the database server associates with the bts access method to optimize queries and build indexes.
 Each of the data types that support a bts index has a corresponding operator class.
 The following table lists each data type and its corresponding operator class.